AMDmi3/reprise/README.md

 - for MULTI group, variants with each option toggled, each single option variant and all options enabled variant

+It's possible to limit the number of variants with `--excluded-options` and `--included-options` options.

 ### Rebuilding dependencies

 As mentioned **reprise** always uses prebuilt packages for dependencies.